Henry A. P. Muhlenberg: Early life

-Henry Augustus Philip Muhlenberg was born in Lancaster, Pennsylvania on May 13, 1782.
+Henry Augustus Philip Muhlenberg was born in Lancaster, Pennsylvania, on May 13, 1782.
 Henry was the son of Mary Catherine (née Hall) Muhlenberg and Gotthilf Henry Ernest Muhlenberg, a prominent clergyman and botanist.

 His paternal grandfather was Henry Muhlenberg, a German born Lutheran pastor who was sent to North America as a missionary.
 His paternal grandmother, Anna Maria (née Weiser) Muhlenberg was the daughter of Colonial leader, Conrad Weiser.
 Among Henry's uncles were Revolutionary War leaders, Frederick Muhlenberg, later the 1st Speaker of the U.S. House of Representatives, and Peter Muhlenberg, who served as the 8th Vice-President of Pennsylvania under Benjamin Franklin before his election as a U.S. Representative and U.S. Senator from Pennsylvania.

 Career

-Henry studied theology and was ordained a Lutheran minister in 1802.
-He served as pastor of Trinity Lutheran Church in Reading, Pennsylvania from April 1803 to June 1829.
+Muhlenberg studied theology and was ordained a Lutheran minister in 1802.
+He served as pastor of Trinity Lutheran Church in Reading, Pennsylvania, from April 1803 to June 1829.

 He was elected a member of the American Antiquarian Society in 1814.

 Political career

 In 1828, Muhlenberg was elected to the United States House of Representatives to serve in the 21st United States Congress as a Jacksonian Democrat.
 He was reelected, as a Jacksonian, to the 22nd through 24th United States Congresses.
 On December 9, 1834, he wrote to John M. Read, later the Attorney General of Pennsylvania, about James Buchanan's election to the United States Senate, stating: "I rejoice in the election of our friend Buchanan" and that "he will be an honor to the State and of much service to our friends."

-Muhlenberg was again reelected to the 25th Congress, this time as a Democrat, and served from March 4, 1829, until his resignation on February 9, 1838 when he was appointed the first United States Minister to the Austrian Empire on February 8, 1838.
-He presented his credentials in Vienna on November 7, 1838, and served until September 18, 1840 when he left his post and was succeeded by Daniel Jenifer.
+Muhlenberg was again reelected to the 25th Congress, this time as a Democrat, and served from March 4, 1829, until his resignation on February 9, 1838, when he was appointed the first United States Minister to the Austrian Empire on February 8, 1838.
+He presented his credentials in Vienna on November 7, 1838, and served until September 18, 1840, when he left his post and was succeeded by Daniel Jenifer.

 He ran unsuccessfully for Governor of Pennsylvania twice in 1835 and 1838.
 He was nominated by the Democratic Party a third time in 1844, but died before the election took place.

 Personal life

 Muhlenberg was twice married.
 His first marriage was in 1805 to Mary Elizabeth Muhlenberg (1784–1806).
-Mary died on March 21, 1806 giving birth to a daughter:
+Mary died on March 21, 1806, giving birth to a daughter: